jessems/jessems.com/content/blog/2020-12-07-outliner-history/index.md

 ## Summary

-An MSDOS text outliner program created by Brown Bag Software.
+An MSDOS text outliner program created by Brown Bag Software and a competitor to ThinkTank.

 ## Screenshots